secretshardul/demoPay/README.md

         - Vendor lock in.
 - Lambda: Can find if route exists from database
 Conclusion: Use Lambda for routing
+2. Use separate database table for each catalog category?
+    - In current scheme of common table sort key is 'plan'.
+So two plans by different service providers can't have same names.
+    - But tables are currently small
+Solution: use serviceCode as sort key because it is unique

 #User authentication
 Use **admin flow** for backend.